Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Binary-BH inspiral and GW dephasing

 Here, the subscript ``env" refers to the orbital cycles accumulated for a binary inspiralling within a DM environment.
 In order to compare our dephasing results, based on $N$-body simulations, to static dynamical friction results, we make use of the publicly available code \verb|IMRIpy|~\cite{Becker:2021ivq, Becker:2022wlo}, which studies the time-evolution of the binary without incorporating feedback on the DM halo (see the Appendix~\ref{app:code} for details).
 For CDM, our simulation gives $\Delta N_{\rm{cyc}} = 47302 \pm 21154$ with a BH mass ratio of $q = 10^{-4}$.
 The static dynamical friction estimate yields $\Delta N_{\rm{cyc}} = 21787$, which is within $1.64\sigma$ of our simulation result, also being consistent with recent $N$-body simulations involving CDM, for e.g.~\cite{Mukherjee:2023lzn}.
 For a mass ratio of $q = 10^{-2}$, our simulation finds $\Delta N_{\rm{cyc}} = 576 \pm 258$, roughly two orders of magnitude smaller than the dynamical friction estimate $\Delta N_{\rm{cyc}} = 58636$.

 Fig.~\ref{fig:Ncyc_prob} shows dephasing in SIDM environments for two BH mass ratios, two $v_M$ values, and varying $\sigma_0/m_\chi$.
 The data points (blue and red bullets) are from our simulation, and the dashed curves are static dynamical friction model estimates.
 As in the CDM case, $\Delta N_{\rm{cyc}}$ from the simulation is much smaller than the dynamical friction model estimate for $q = 10^{-2}$.
-The earlier halt in dephasing for larger $q$ is expected, as the DM density in the inspiral orbit is cleared out sooner.
-Indeed, for $q = 10^{-2}$, the DM halo is significantly disrupted after about 0.37 years, with $\Delta N_{\rm{cyc}}$ primarily driven by the inspiral motion up to this point.
-We note that the dephasing, even in this case, is much larger than the $\Delta N_{\rm cyc}$ from possible baryonic effects estimated in Refs.~\cite{Barausse:2014tra,Barausse:2014pra}.
+This reduction in the dephasing for larger $q$ is expected, as the DM density in the inspiral orbit is cleared out more rapidly.
+Indeed, for $q = 10^{-2}$, the DM halo is significantly disrupted after about 0.37 years (see Fig.~\ref{fig:density_fixedR} in Appendix~\ref{app:code}), causing the accumulation of $\Delta N_{\rm{cyc}}$ to effectively stall up to this point.
+We note that the dephasing, even for SIDM, is much larger than the $\Delta N_{\rm cyc}$ from possible baryonic effects estimated in Refs.~\cite{Barausse:2014tra,Barausse:2014pra}.